codbex/codbex.github.io/_posts/news/2022-04-01-codbex-established.md

 Today, on April, 01, 2022 the company __codbex__ has just been born.

-### Why it matters?
+### Why does it matter?

-Yet another company that strives to make life for developers easier.
+Yet another company that strives to make developers's lives easier.
 To bring another level of productivity tools.
-To provide an innovative approach for the overall development experience.
+To provide an innovative approach to the overall development experience.
-To open the door for the highly scalable public cloud providers.
+To open the door to the highly scalable public cloud providers.
-To offer partnership on technology which can be powerful enough for running the whole business end to end.
+To offer a technology partnership that can be powerful enough to manage the entire business end-to-end.

-All of this and much more deserves its own place on Earth.
+All these and much more deserve their place on Earth.

 ### Made with love

-We believe that once the technology is made with consciousness and love solving real world problems for one customer, it for sure will be useful for others.
-Having the partners with us, our friends, we are certain that we will be unstoppable together to bring value instantly.
+We believe that once the technology is made with awareness and love to solve real-world problems for one customer, it is sure to be useful for others.
+Having the partners with us, our friends, we are certain that we will be unstoppable together to bring value instantly and permanently.

 ### Core values

-How we work and what is our culture?
+How do we work and what is our culture?
 What drives us to do what we do?
 It is simple - it's our passion.

  - __c__ reativity
  - __o__ penness